 As the name suggests, the Sette 30 has 30 stepped grind size settings.
 There’s one timed grinding preset, and weight output is very consistent.
 That’s due to the Sette’s unique grind straight through design.
 In most grinders it’s gravity which feeds the beans to the burrs, but In the Sette, the top burr spins and pulls in the beans for a consistent feed rate and very fast grinding speeds of 3.5 to 5.5 grams per second.
 With the straight through design the Sette has very low retention.
 Since it’s more open it tends to be slightly louder.
 You can grind into a portafilter while resting it on forks or you can reset the forks and grind into an included grinds bin.
 For most, the low retention, high output, and extra fluffy grinds makes up for a slightly louder sound.
 A shutoff on the hopper makes changing out beans easy.

-Our winner for Best Value in Prosumer-Level Espresso Grinder is the Ceado E6P.
+First a bit about the E6P.
 It features 64 millimeter flat steel burrs, two timed grinding presets, and hands free grinding into a portafilter.
 It’s currently our lowest cost 64 millimeter grinder with timed grinding.
 A couple of things that make the E6P a standout: first, is the E6P’s steady-lock system.
 It’s a design feature found on Ceado’s more expensive grinders that maintains burr position under heavy use so there are no problems with grind size changes due to thermal expansion.
 Second is a design that helps isolate the grind adjustment threads from coffee dust and oils in the grinding chamber.
 In some grinders, adjusting size gets difficult or jumpy as adjustment threads get dirty.
 The E6P produces a fluffy grind which distributes evenly into a portafilter.
 An adjustable hook allows for hands-free grinding and accommodates all portafilters including bottomless.